 What happens next?

-Over the next 2/3 weeks MCC will run the 2017 Lord's Public Ticket Ballot in order to allocate tickets for the upcoming season.
+On Wednesday 18 January, MCC started to run the 2017 Lord's Public Ticket Ballot in order to allocate tickets for the upcoming season.

 If you have been successful, you will receive an email showing the tickets you've been allocated in the ballot, and the amount which has been charged to the card you registered with us.